adnaan/node-hdr-histogram/README.md

 # node-hdr-histogram
-A port of HDR Histogram at http://hdrhistogram.github.io/HdrHistogram for use with node
+A port of HDR Histogram at http://hdrhistogram.github.io/HdrHistogram for use with node.
+All calls into the Java layer are asynchronous by default to improve performance.

 ##Build
 - Ensure that JAVA_HOME is set to a JDK (not JRE) and that JDK is set up to support JNI. [see